backdrop-contrib/views_aggregator/README.txt

 -------
 Some aggregation functions, like "Filter rows" and "Count" take a regular expression as a parameter.
 In its simplest form a regular expression is a word or part of a word you want to filter on.
-You may omit the special '/' brackets around the parameter if you use regexps in this way.
+You may omit the special delimiters, most commonly a pair of forward slashes, around the parameter if you use regexps in this way.
 So "red" and "/red/" are equivalent.
-Here are some more regexps
+Here are some more regexps:

 /RED/i         targets rows that contain the word "red" in the field specified,
                case-insensitive

-Ref:
+/red|blue/     rows with either the word "red" or "blue" in the field /^(Red|Blue)/  rows where the specified field begins with "Red" or "Blue" /Z[0-9]+/      the letter Z followed by one or more digits

+Ref: http://work.lauralemay.com/samples/perl.html (for PERL, but quite good)

 LIMITATIONS
 -----------